User Guide

 - Sidebar: A “Series” section appears below collections, showing each series with its book count.
 Click a series to filter the library to just those books, sorted by volume order.

 - Sort by Series: Select the “Series” sort option in the library toolbar.
-Books are grouped under series headers, sorted by volume within each group.
+Two view modes are available via a pill toggle: Expanded groups books under collapsible series headers sorted by volume.
+Stacked shows each series as a single tile with fanned-out covers — click a stack to drill in, press Escape or the back bar to return.
 Books without series data appear at the bottom.

 Series data comes from book file metadata (EPUB/CBZ).
 You can also set or edit series info manually via the edit dialog on any book.